 How to Avoid the Penalty for Non Payment of Recurring Deposit Due?

-- If your problem is that you forget to make payments for RD, set up a standing instruction facility where the amount will be automatically debited from your account and transferred to Recurring Deposit account.
+- There are several ways by which you can avoid the non-payment of your Recurring Deposit due.
+One of the ways would be to set up a standing instruction facility where the amount will be automatically debited from your account and transferred to Recurring Deposit account.

-- In case you don’t have sufficient funds to pay for your Recurring Deposit Due every month, try saving some money till you pay or lower the RD deposit amount for good.
+- In case you don’t have sufficient funds to pay for your Recurring Deposit Due every month, it is advised to save money till you pay or lower the RD deposit amount for good.

 - You can also opt for a flexible Recurring Deposit scheme where you will not be penalized if you do not pay the due for a month or two.